megvii-research/ML-GCN/README.md

 PyTorch implementation of [Multi-Label Image Recognition with Graph Convolutional Networks](https://arxiv.org/abs/1904.03582), CVPR 2019.

 ## Update
 1. In our original conference paper, we report the baseline classification results using GAP for comparison, because GAP is the default choice for feature aggregation in ResNet series.
-In our experiments, we found that replacing GAP with GMP leads to improved performance, and thus adopt GMP with our GCN method.
-During the review process of our conference paper, we provided extensive ablation studies about GAP and GMP in the supplementary materials.
+In our experiments, we found that replacing GAP with GMP leads to improved performance, and thus adopt GMP with our GCN method -- we regard GMP as one part of our method.
 However, because the usage of GMP is like a trick and lacks convincing explanation, we have not included the GMP results as well as the discussions about the GMP results in the camera-ready version after careful deliberation.
 We re-run the importance baselines and report the latest results in below table.

 | Method    | COCO    | NUS-WIDE |VOC2007  |
 |:---------:|:-------:|:-------:|:--------:|